Moshe Chaim Luzzatto: Controversy

 The turning point in Luzzatto's life came at the age of twenty, when he claimed to have received direct instruction from an angel (known as a maggid).
 While stories of such encounters with celestial entities were not unknown in kabbalistic circles, it was unheard of for someone of such a young age.
 His peers were enthralled by his written accounts of these "Divine lessons", but the leading Italian rabbinical authorities were highly suspicious and threatened to excommunicate him.
 Just decades earlier another young mystic, Sabbatai Zevi (1626–1676), had rocked the Jewish world by claiming to be the Messiah.
-Although, at one point, Zevi had convinced many European and Middle Eastern rabbis of his claim, the episode ended with him recanting and converting to Islam.
+Although at one point, Zevi had convinced many European and Middle Eastern rabbis of his claim, the episode ended with him recanting and converting to Islam.
 The global Jewish community was still reeling from that, and the similarities between Luzzatto's writings and Zevi's were perceived as being particularly dangerous and heretical.
-In some of his revelations Luzzato even described Moses, Abraham and Elijah introducing themselves to him and calling him "my mentor", this infuriated many rabbis, especially Moshe Hagiz, who considered his writings heretical and ordered the burning of all his writings.
-Other rumors were spread that Luzzato had authored a new book of Psalms that was meant to supplant the Davidic Psalms in the messianic age, a claim which Luzzato and his mentor Yeshayahu Basan vigorously denied.
+Other rumors were spread that Luzzato had authored a new book of Psalms that was meant to supplant the Psalms in the Messianic Age, a claim which Luzzato and his mentor Yeshayahu Basan vigorously denied.

-These writings, only some of which have survived, are often misunderstood to describe a belief that Luzzatto and his followers were key figures in a messianic drama that was about to take place.
-In this contentious interpretation, he identified one of his followers as the Messiah, son of David, and assumed for himself the role of Moses, claiming that he was that biblical figure's reincarnation.
+These writings, only some of which have survived, are often misunderstood as describing a belief that Luzzatto and his followers were key figures in a messianic drama about to take place.
+In this contentious interpretation, he identified one of his followers as Messiah ben David and assumed the role of Moses, claiming to be that biblical figure's reincarnation.